-If a heat pump has space heating test data available from Ecodesign Directive or EN14825, that data must be entered in DEAP as follows:
+If a heat pump is not on the HARP database, but has space heating test data available from Ecodesign data & declarations, or accredited test data to EN14825, that data must be entered in DEAP as follows:

-- Specify test data, where available, for each test condition (low temperature, medium temperature, high temperature, very high temperature).
-All sets of available valid test data must be used.
-High temperature data (55°C) is mandatory. - DEAP requires a number of figures at different test points depending on the test conditions, the type of heat pump and whether the capacity control of the heat pump is variable or fixed outlet.
-These figures include the following and are taken from the Ecodesign or certified EN14825 data: - Heating capacity (kW), Coefficient of Performance (CoP) entered in kW/kW at 100%, 88%, 54%, 35% and 15% load.
-These are entered under 'heat pump test data'". - Under 'basic properties': - Temperature operation limit (TOL °C) - Heating water operating limit temperature (WTOL °C)
+• Specify test data, where available, for each test condition (Low (35oC), intermediate (45oC), medium (55oC), and high (65oC)) All sets of available valid test data must be used.

+- Medium temperature data (55°C) is mandatory. - DEAP requires a number of figures at different test points depending on the test conditions, the type of heat pump and whether the capacity control of the heat pump is variable or fixed outlet.
+These figures include the following and are taken from the Ecodesign or certified EN14825 data: - Rated Heat Output(kW), Coefficient of Performance (CoP) entered in kW/kW at 100%, 88%, 54%, 35% and 15% load.
+These are entered under 'heat pump test data'". - o Under 'basic properties': - Temperature operation limit (TOL °C) - Heating water operating limit temperature (WTOL °C)